Is inflationary magnetogenesis sensitive to the post-inflationary history ?: Introduction

-However, several inflationary scenarios which involve runaway scalar field potentials do not actually naturally lead to a closeby or finite minimum around which the scalar inflaton may efficiently decay to produce the radiation bath particles.
+However, several inflationary scenarios that involve runaway scalar field potentials do not actually naturally lead to a close or finite minimum around which the scalar inflaton may efficiently decay to produce the radiation bath particles.
 This is, for instance, the case encountered in quintessential inflationary scenarios~\cite{Peebles:1998qn, Dimopoulos:2001ix,Dimopoulos:2002hm,Dimopoulos:2017zvq, Dimopoulos:2017tud,Rubio:2017gty,Geng:2017mic,DeHaro:2017abf,Bettoni:2018pbl,Haro:2018zdb,Dimopoulos:2019gpz,Dimopoulos:2020pas,Dimopoulos:2022rdp,Akrami:2017cir,Bettoni:2021qfs,deHaro:2021swo} or, more generally, non-oscillatory inflation models \cite{Ellis:2020krl}.
-Here, the inflation sector thus only transfers a fraction of its energy to SM particles, however efficient reheating in those scenarios occur via other alternative reheating mechanisms like that of gravitational reheating~\cite{Ford:1986sy,Chun:2009yu,Hashiba:2018tbu,Haque:2022kez}, instant preheating~\cite{Felder:1998vq,Campos:2002yk,Dimopoulos:2017tud}, curvaton reheating~\cite{Feng:2002nb,BuenoSanchez:2007jxm}, primordial black hole (PBH) induced reheating~\cite{Lennon:2017tqq,Martin:2019nuw,Dalianis:2021dbs}\footnote{See Refs. \cite{Bhaumik:2022pil,Bhaumik:2022zdd,Ghoshal:2023fno} for an analysis on accounting for dark matter, matter-antimatter asymmetry and dark radiation from PBH reheating with testable GW signatures} and Ricci reheating \cite{Dimopoulos:2018wfg,Opferkuch:2019zbd,Bettoni:2021zhq,Figueroa:2024asq,Bettoni:2024ixe}.
-The Universe therefore undergoes a cosmic phase of kination ($w=1$) \cite{Joyce:1997fc,Gouttenoire:2021jhk}, with the inflaton energy density getting scaled as $\rho_\phi\propto a^{-6}$, where a is the FRW scale factor, before the commencement of the Hot Big Bang phase.
+Here, the inflation sector thus only transfers a fraction of its energy to SM particles, however efficient reheating in those scenarios occurs via other alternative reheating mechanisms like gravitational reheating~\cite{Ford:1986sy,Chun:2009yu,Hashiba:2018tbu,Haque:2022kez}, instant preheating~\cite{Felder:1998vq,Campos:2002yk,Dimopoulos:2017tud}, curvaton reheating~\cite{Feng:2002nb,BuenoSanchez:2007jxm}, primordial black hole (PBH) induced reheating~\cite{Lennon:2017tqq,Martin:2019nuw,Dalianis:2021dbs}\footnote{See Refs. \cite{Bhaumik:2022pil,Bhaumik:2022zdd,Ghoshal:2023fno} for an analysis on accounting for dark matter, matter-antimatter asymmetry, and dark radiation from PBH reheating with testable gravitational wave (GW) signatures.} and Ricci reheating \cite{Dimopoulos:2018wfg,Opferkuch:2019zbd,Bettoni:2021zhq,Figueroa:2024asq,Bettoni:2024ixe}.
+The Universe, therefore, undergoes a cosmic phase of kination ($w=1$) \cite{Joyce:1997fc,Gouttenoire:2021jhk}, with the inflaton energy density getting scaled as $\rho_\phi\propto a^{-6}$, where $a$ is the FRW scale factor, before the commencement of the Hot Big Bang phase.
 Nonetheless, $w$ could, in principle, take any values (as long as $w>-\frac13$) in the most generic post-inflationary cosmic scenario (see e.g. Refs.~\cite{Dimopoulos:2022mce,Chen:2024roo}).